What is the best engine oil in Malaysia?

-If you are a car owner, most probably you will be asking that question when you are servicing your new car for the first time.
+If you are a car or motorcycle owner, most probably you will be asking that question when you are servicing your vehicle for the first time.

 The main and the primary function of engine oil is to lubricate engines of the vehicles, it provides a micro thin oil film which acts as a barrier between the moving parts to minimize the friction, heat and also reduces the wear and tear.

 The modern engine oil also helps to prevent deposit build up and cleans the engine to give best performance.